rapidsai/rapidsmpf/README.md

 cmake --build build
 ```

-Let's run the test suite using MPI:
+Run the test suite using MPI:
 ```
 # When using OpenMP, we need to enable CUDA support.
 export OMPI_MCA_opal_cuda_support=1